Pauline Hanson: Relationship with Gina Rinehart

-Published books
+Published media

+Books

 Soon after her election to Parliament, Hanson's book Pauline Hanson—the Truth: on Asian immigration, the Aboriginal question, the gun debate and the future of Australia was published.
 In it she makes claims of Aboriginal cannibalism, in particular that Aboriginal women ate their babies and tribes cannibalised their members.
 Hanson told the media that the reason for these claims of cannibalism was to "demonstrate the savagery of Aboriginal society".

 David Ettridge, the One Nation party director, said that the book's claims were intended to correct "misconceptions" about Aboriginal history.
 These alleged misconceptions were said to be relevant to modern-day Aboriginal welfare funding.
 He asserted that "the suggestion that we should be feeling some concern for modern day Aborigines for suffering in the past is balanced a bit by the alternative view of whether you can feel sympathy for people who eat their babies".
 The book predicted that in 2050 Australia would have a lesbian president of Chinese-Indian background called Poona Li Hung who would be a cyborg.
 In 2004, Hanson said that the book was "written by some other people who actually put my name to it" and that, while she held the copyright in the book, she was unaware that much of the material was being published under her name.

 In March 2007, Hanson published her autobiography, Untamed and Unashamed.

 In 2018, Hanson and Tony Abbott launched a collection of Hanson's speeches, Pauline: In Her Own Words, compiled by journalist Tom Ravlic.

+Movies

+In January 2026, Hanson released a movie titled A Super Progressive Movie.